-We have tried to include as much supplemental material as necessary in the Teacher's Edition or at the end of each lesson in Foundations of the Faith 1 and 2.
-For example, we have included many Scripture quotations, the text from Luther's Small Catechism, and the applicable articles of the Augsburg Confession.
-Be aware that Luther's Small Catechism and the Augsburg Confession are also included in the Ambassador Hymnal.
-A list of all the Sverdrup questions is available in an Appendix.
+We have tried to include as much supplemental material as necessary in the Teacher's Edition or at the end of each lesson.
+For example, we have included the Bible story text for each lesson, the Creeds, and the applicable articles of the Augsburg Confession.
+Be aware that the three Ecumenical Creeds and the Augsburg Confession are also included in the Ambassador Hymnal.
+There is a list of all the Sverdrup questions without answers attached in an Appendix.
 We have also included the Fundamental Principles at the end of the lesson on AFLC history and principles.
-It is recommended when you plan for the Year 2 instruction that you get a copy of the AFLC booklet Standing Fast in Freedom or Roots of Freedom from Ambassador Publications for each of your students to be used as a supplement to the history and principles lesson.
-It is also suggested you have copies of your congregation's constitution and bylaws for the lesson on membership.
+It is recommended as you plan for the Year 2 instruction that you get a copy of the AFLC published Standing Fast in Freedom for each of your students to be used as a supplement to the history and principles lesson.
+It is also suggested you have copies of your congregation's Constitution and By-Laws for the lesson on membership.

-The following suggested order for class is just that-a suggestion.
+The following suggested order for class is just that, a suggestion.
 Teachers may use this order or parts or an adaptation of it or create an order that is their own.